What Is Dapsone?

 How Is Dapsone Taken?

 Dapsone is available in tablets of 25 or 100 milligrams (mg).
 It is normally taken once a day or three times a week.
 The dose you take depends on the type of infection you are trying to treat or prevent.

 The treatment continues as long as your CD4 cell count is low enough for you to develop toxo or PCP.

 Dapsone can be taken with or without food.
 If your stomach gets upset when you take dapsone, take it with food.

 What Are the Side Effects?

 The main side effect of dapsone is anemia, a loss of red blood cells.
 Stomach upset is also common.
-A few people get leg or back pain, nausea, vomiting, headache, dizziness, or peripheral neuropathy (see Fact Sheet 555
+A few people get leg or back pain, nausea, vomiting, headache, dizziness, or peripheral neuropathy (see Fact Sheet 555 on peripheral neuropathy).

 Dapsone can make you sensitive to sunlight.
 If this occurs, use sun block on your skin and/or wear sunglasses.